List of content you will read in this article:

 FTP works on client-server architecture and uses two TCP connections to complete the transfer.
-One connection is used for exchanging the control signals, and the other is used for the actual data transfer.
+One connection is used for exchanging the control signals, and the other is for the actual data transfer.

 It transfers the control signals between both devices.
 The control process on both ends uses this connection.
 This connection uses the FTP port number 21.
 This connection will remain connected throughout the FTP session.
-You can only transfer a single line of command at a time—both the control processes of client and server use transfer the NVT syntax.
+You can only transfer a single line of command at a time—both the control processes of the client and server use transfer the NVT syntax.
 The control processes use the Protocol interpreter that translates the local code into NVT syntax and vice versa.

 It specifies the actual data transfer.
 The connection between the client and server’s data transfer process (DTP) is made.
 It uses the FTP port 20.
-Unlike control connection, data connection opens and closes after each transmission.
+Unlike the control connection, the data connection opens and closes after each transmission.
 The data transfer is done based on the control of the sent commands.
 While transferring the file, you need to specify the type of file you are sending.

 While file transfer, one of the below-mentioned things can happen.